ChibuikeOnuba/Sentiment-Analysis-Project/README.md

 ### Transformation

-The `transform` function converts raw tweet data into structured CSV files.
-It extracts user details and tweet information, cleans the text, removes duplicates, and saves the data into CSV files.
-The function logs each transformation step and ensures the data is ready for loading.

-### Transformations Performed
+## Transformations Performed

 1. **Initializing Logging and Patterns:**
-    - Logging the start of the transformation phase.
+    - Logs the start of the transformation phase.
-    - Compiling a regex pattern to extract URLs .
+    - Compiles a regex pattern to extract URLs from tweet texts.

 2. **Extracting User and Tweet Details:**
-    - Initializing empty lists for user details and tweets.
+    - Initializes empty lists for user details and tweet information.
-    - Looping through each tweet in the input data to extract user details and tweet information.
+    - Loops through each tweet in the input data to extract user details and tweet information.

 3. **Extracting and Cleaning User Information:**
-    - Extracting user details such as `display_name`, `username`, `user_description`, `user_id`, `followers_count`, `favourites_count`, `avatar`, `is_verified`, and `following_count`.
+    - Extracts user details such as `display_name`, `username`, `user_description`, `user_id`, `followers_count`, `favourites_count`, `avatar`, `is_verified`, and `following_count`.
-    - Appending the extracted user information to the `user_details` list.
+    - Appends the extracted user information to the `user_details` list.

 4. **Extracting and Cleaning Tweet Information:**
-    - Extracting hashtags and converting them to a single string.
+    - Extracts hashtags and converts them to a single string.
-    - Extracting URLs from tweet text using the compiled regex pattern.
+    - Extracts URLs from tweet text using the compiled regex pattern.
-    - Cleaning the tweet text by:
+    - Cleans the tweet text by:
         - Removing mentions (e.g., `@username`) and URLs.
         - Removing extra spaces.
         - Removing non-alphanumeric characters except periods, commas, and apostrophes.
         - Converting emojis to their text descriptions.
-    - Finding all mentions in the original tweet text.
+    - Finds all mentions in the original tweet text.
-    - Logging the number of tweets transformed.
+    - Logs the number of tweets transformed.

 5. **Appending Cleaned Tweet Information:**
-    - Extracting tweet details such as `tweet_id`, `user_id`, `created_at`, `text`, `url`, `mentions`, `lang`, `favorites`, `retweets`, `replies`, `quotes`, `views`, and `hashtags`.
+    - Extracts tweet details such as `tweet_id`, `user_id`, `created_at`, `text`, `url`, `mentions`, `lang`, `favorites`, `retweets`, `replies`, `quotes`, `views`, and `hashtags`.
-    - Appending the cleaned tweet information to the `tweets` list.
+    - Appends the cleaned tweet information to the `tweets` list.

 6. **Converting Lists to DataFrames:**
-    - Converting the `user_details` and `tweets` lists to DataFrames.
+    - Converts the `user_details` and `tweets` lists to DataFrames.
-    - Logging the successful conversion of lists to DataFrames.
+    - Logs the successful conversion of lists to DataFrames.

 7. **Removing Duplicate User IDs:**
-    - Logging the initial count of users.
+    - Logs the initial count of users.
-    - Dropping duplicate user IDs from the `df_users` DataFrame.
+    - Drops duplicate user IDs from the `df_users` DataFrame.
-    - Logging the final count of users and the number of duplicate user IDs dropped.
+    - Logs the final count of users and the number of duplicate user IDs dropped.

 8. **Removing Empty or NaN Text Rows in Tweets:**
-    - Logging the initial count of tweets.
+    - Logs the initial count of tweets.
-    - Dropping rows with empty or NaN text in the `df_users_tweet` DataFrame.
+    - Drops rows with empty or NaN text in the `df_users_tweet` DataFrame.
-    - Logging the final count of tweets and the number of tweets dropped due to empty or NaN text.
+    - Logs the final count of tweets and the number of tweets dropped due to empty or NaN text.

 9. **Saving DataFrames to CSV Files:**
-    - Logging the start of the CSV saving process.
+    - Logs the start of the CSV saving process.
-    - Saving the `df_users` and `df_users_tweet` DataFrames to CSV files.
+    - Saves the `df_users` and `df_users_tweet` DataFrames to CSV files.
-    - Logging the successful saving of CSV files and the end of the transformation phase.
+    - Logs the successful saving of CSV files and the end of the transformation phase.

 10. **Returning CSV File Paths:**
-    - Returning the paths to the saved users and tweets CSV files.
+    - Returns the paths to the saved users and tweets CSV files.

+### Handling No Data

+If the data is `None`:
+- Logs that there is no data to transform and exits the transformation phase.
+- Returns `None, None`.

 ### Loading